401k Contribution Deadline Approaching

 Understanding the December 31 Deadline

-Payroll Timing: Your contribution must be deducted from your paycheck and deposited into your 401(k) account by December 31.
-This means if your last paycheck of the year is December 27, that’s effectively your deadline.
+Payroll Timing: Your contribution has to be deducted from your paycheck and deposited into your 401(k) account by December 31.
+So if your last paycheck of the year hits on December 27, that’s really your deadline in practice.
+Don’t be the person who realizes this on December 28.

-Processing Time: Contact your HR department immediately to understand payroll deadlines.
-Many companies require contribution changes to be submitted 1-2 pay periods in advance.
+Processing Time: Call your HR department now.
+Not tomorrow, not next week — now.
+Most companies require contribution changes to be submitted 1-2 pay periods in advance.
+I’ve seen people miss out on thousands because they assumed changes would take effect immediately.

 Catch-Up Contribution Rules

-If you turn 50 or older during the calendar year, you qualify for catch-up contributions for the entire year.
-The additional $7,500 catch-up amount can make a significant difference in your retirement savings.
+If you turn 50 or older at any point during the calendar year, you qualify for catch-up contributions for the entire year.
+The extra $7,500 might not sound life-changing, but compound that over 10 or 15 years and it’s a meaningful chunk of retirement security.

-For someone in the 24% tax bracket, maxing out catch-up contributions saves an additional $1,800 in federal taxes while building retirement wealth.
+Here’s a quick tax angle: for someone in the 24% bracket, maxing out catch-up contributions saves an extra $1,800 in federal taxes this year.
+That’s real money in your pocket while you’re simultaneously building wealth for later.

-The new SECURE 2.0 provisions introduce enhanced catch-up opportunities:
+The new SECURE 2.0 provisions add an interesting twist to the catch-up structure:

 • Ages 50-59: Standard $7,500 catch-up